cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * John Bowlby's discovery of Konrad Lorenz's work on imprinting in ducks (1937) led him to believe that human infant-mother attachment follows similar patterns.
 * Imprinting in animals, such as ducks, occurs independently of parental feeding and results in a strong bond between the baby and mother.
 * Bowlby studied human infant-mother interactions to identify instinctual patterns, which he called "attachment behaviors."
-* Attachment behaviors include: rooting, sucking, grasping, looking, reaching, following, calling, crying, babbling, smiling, and protesting when left alone.
+* **Attachment behaviors include**: rooting, sucking, grasping, looking, reaching, following, calling, crying, babbling, smiling, and protesting when left alone.
 * The goal of attachment behavior is proximity to the caregiver, a fundamental form of behavior distinct from feeding and sex.
 * Harlow's research on attachment in primates (1958) provided evidence that soft contact is more important than feeding for attachment development.
 * Attachment is highly specific and directed towards one or a few individuals, primarily associated with forming, maintaining, reacting to disruption of, and reestablishing attachment bonds.